solomonogunyeye/Walmart-sales-dataset/README.md

 2. All missing values were replaced with "TBA"
 3. Confirmed all dates standard to DD/MM/YYYY.

-   note: 1. data was saved into postgreSQL as text to accomodate miising data being filled with "TBA"
+   NOTE: 1. data was saved into postgreSQL as text to accomodate miising data being filled with "TBA"
          2. To accomodate for numerical value being saved as text in postgreSQL, values are temporarily transformed into numerical values with the function " ::numeric " or " ::integer " when performing calculations.